 Joining groups is another effective way to attract potential candidates.
 Join industry or skill set groups and advertise your roles.
 Once you join a group, find ways to begin discussions with people in that group.
 You can contact people individually, or people may directly contact you.

 A final option you have is advertisements.
-With LinkedIn Ads, you can target a specific audience by job title and function, by industry and company size, by seniority and age, and by LinkedIn groups.
+With LinkedIn Ads, you can target a specific audience by job title and function, by industry and company size, by seniority, and by LinkedIn groups.

 Start by creating an engaging company page, and make sure that all content is relevant and up to date.
-On Facebook, you can decide to keep your page public or private.
-If you decide to keep it public, people can “like” your page, and will then be notified of jobs or any other updates you post.
+You will want to create a public page where people can “like” your page, and will then be notified of jobs or any other updates you post.

 Another option is to post a Facebook ad.
 Facebook can target ads to the exact audience you are looking to reach.
 For example, if your company is in New Jersey, and you are not including relocation in the budget for this position, you can target the job posting to only be shown to people who live in New Jersey or bordering states.
 If the position is an entry level position, you can target the job posting to a younger demographic.

 The overall goal of social media is to build a large, high quality talent pool.
-A sampling of measurable goals using social media include:
+To make sure that your goals are achieved, your company must first create goals against which you measure your success.
+Such goals may include:

 You can also measure how social recruiting directly impacts the bottom line by reporting on:

-Before you implement your social media strategy, track key metrics on your current sourcing and recruiting efforts.
+Before you implement your social media strategy, start tracking key metrics on your current sourcing and recruiting efforts.
 Then, set goals that you would like to accomplish with social recruiting.